hofens/watch-ricon-stock/README.md

-# Ricon - Ricn Mall Product Monitor
+# watch-ricon-stock - Ricn Mall Stock Monitor

-Ricon (Ricn Mall Monitor) is a powerful monitoring tool that tracks product listing changes on the Ricn Mall API and provides comprehensive notifications when changes occur.
+watch-ricon-stock is a powerful monitoring tool that tracks product listing changes and stock updates on the Ricn Mall API and provides comprehensive notifications when changes occur.

 ## Features

 - Monitors the Ricn Mall API at regular intervals
 - Detects new, removed, and updated products with detailed information
+- Tracks stock level changes in real-time
 - Supports multiple notification methods (console, file, email)
 - Configurable polling interval
 - Time range restriction (monitor only during specified hours)